 Thank you.

-Um I couldn't get through an email, couldn't get through phone.
+I couldn't get through an email, couldn't get through phone.

-The uh was always busy, he said the uh voicemail box was full.
+He said the voicemail box was full.

 It's just frustrating beyond belief.

-And uh although they have a count of the number of calls that have come in and emails, I said there's just no way you could know how many calls and emails haven't gotten through.
+And although they have a count of the number of calls that have come in and emails, I said there's just no way you could know how many calls and emails haven't gotten through.

-And they said uh that's true.
+And they said that's true.

 There are a few that are for it, but most are against.